 It hardly needs to be said that aside from being on the top rung of the predation ladder, the lion also tops the glamour stakes.
-Sadly, it does have one formidable enemy in humankind, who has expelled it from most parts of the country so that it now remains almost exclusively in conservation areas.
+Sadly, it does have one formidable enemy in humankind.
+They were expelled from most parts of the country, now remain almost exclusively in conservation areas.

-Another factor limiting the population is the low genetic diversity – today’s cheetahs appear to be descended from a small number of survivors of a near extinction in the distant past.
-As a result genetic weaknesses are unusually predominant.
+Another factor limiting the population is low genetic diversity.
+Today’s cheetahs appear to be descended from a small number of survivors of near extinction in the distant past.
+As a result, genetic weaknesses are unusually predominant.

 Sadly, if nothing is done we may lose those species of the big cats of Africa sometime in the future…